The Details of Chris Watts' Triple Murder Case Are Even Crazier Than You Realized

 It's an action he finally admitted to Nov.
 6 in an effort to avoid a potential death penalty, pleading guilty to nine charges, according to prosecutors: five counts of first-degree murder, one count of unlawful termination of pregnancy and three counts of tampering with a dead body.

-Still, his family remains insistent that he couldn't have possibly done it.
+And yet his family remained insistent that he couldn't have possibly done it.

-"There's not one person you can talk to that will say anything about this kid," mom Cindy, who like his father Ronnie believes his original version that he only killed his wife after she murdered their kids, told ABC 11.
+"There's not one person you can talk to that will say anything about this kid," mom Cindy, who like his father Ronnie believed his original version that he only killed his wife after she murdered their kids, told ABC 11.

 "It's hard for me to believe that he would hurt them girls no matter what," Ronnie agreed.
 "The story he told me that night, I believed it: The way he looked at me, the way he was crying, I believed it."